LiveFastEatTrashRaccoon/RaccoonForFriendica/docs/manual/main.md

   - report it or its author to administrators;
   - quote it (i.e. cross-posting it, Friendica-only);
   - open a "Details" screen with the raw source and additional information;
-  - edit or delete it (only if you are the author).
+  - edit or delete it (only if you are the author);
+  - translate the post content if its language is different from the current one (experimental);
+  - add a [shortcut](#shortcuts) to the instance where the posts belongs (if it is different from the current one).

 <div align="center">
   <img width="310" alt="timeline screen" src="images/timeline.png" />